radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/05-radiantone-universal-directory.md

 Properties – This tab lists the settings:<!-- [storage location](#storage-location),--> [schema checking](#schema-checking), [normalizing attribute names](#normalize-attribute-names), [indexed attributes](#indexed-attributes), [non-indexed](#non-indexed-attributes) attributes, [sorted attributes](#sorted-attributes), [encrypted attributes](#encrypted-attributes-for-data-at-rest), [inter-cluster replication](#inter-cluster-replication), and support for [full text search](#support-for-full-text-search).
 There are also buttons for saving, [initializing](#initializing-radiantone-universal-directory-stores), [exporting], [re-building the index](#rebuilding-indexes), [backing up](#backing-up-a-radiantone-universal-directory-store), [restoring](#restoring-a-radiantone-universal-directory-store), and [deleting the local storage](#deleting-a-radiantone-universal-directory-store) (must be de-activated to delete).

-><span style="color:red">**IMPORTANT NOTE – Although persistent cache leverages the Universal Directory as a storage, the functionality and configuration can vary slightly.
-For steps on configuring persistent cache and details on applicable properties, see the RadiantOne Deployment and Tuning Guide as this chapter is related to Universal Directory stores only.**
+>[!warning] Although persistent cache leverages the Universal Directory as a storage, the functionality and configuration can vary slightly.
+For steps on configuring persistent cache and details on applicable properties, see the RadiantOne Deployment and Tuning Guide as this chapter is related to Universal Directory stores only.

 ## Configuration